MoBRUEC/MoBRUEC/README.md

 I am Mohammed Brueckner.
 You can find out about me on my [professional LinkedIn work profile](https://www.linkedin.com/in/mbrueckner).

 In short, I am a technology enthusiast who is putting his feet into business topics as well hardcore tech challenges.
-I like working with people - that's why I put quite some effort into studying Change Management and a little bit in Coaching.
+I like working with people - that's why I put quite some effort into studying Change Management and am open for coaching.

 If you like Chatbots, you should pay my [Facebook Message bot a visit](https://m.me/mobrueckner).
 Since I like putting up bots and trying to have them do more and more tricks, you will see plenty of automated activity on my **[Twitter feed](https://twitter.com/moebruec)**, too.